Terms & Conditions

 In determining remuneration arrangements, the Partners will give due regard to best practice and any relevant legal or regulatory requirements including the BIPRU Remuneration Code as well as key risks to Tribe’s business model.

-Link between Pay & Performance:
+Link between pay & performance

 Competitive salaries form the basis of our firm’s remuneration package.
 In addition there is an element of variable pay for all staff which is based on firm wide and individual performance.
 Whilst most of the variable reward components are awarded to employees across the firm, the structure, balance and amounts may differ.
 Variable remuneration is considerably reduced where subdued or negative financial performance of the firm occurs.
-When assessing individual performance we use a performance review process, with reviews including qualitative criteria and, in the case of investment managers, long-term investment results are a factor in the assessment process.
+When assessing individual performance we use a performance review process, with reviews including qualitative criteria and, in the case of wealth and investment managers, long-term investment results are a factor in the assessment process.
 The Tribe Partners have reviewed and considered the requirements of the FCA Remuneration Code and have determined that the firm’s remuneration policy is compliant with the Remuneration Code.
 There are various proportionality exemptions within the rules and these have been used where appropriate to do so.
 Tribe has six Code Staff, all Partners of Tribe.
 The remuneration of Code Staff is compliant with the Remuneration Code.

 Tribe complies with the UK Stewardship Code (the “Code”) which was issued by the Financial Reporting Council in July 2010 and amended in September 2012 in respect of our activities for professional clients.
 “Stewardship” means the way in which we look after our clients’ best interests and manage their investments by actively monitoring the companies in which we invest on their behalf.

 Although Tribe primarily manages the assets of natural persons who are classified as retail investors, this policy statement focuses instead on our professional clients and summarises how we apply the seven principles of the Code.